hoangthangta/Wikidata2Text/README.md

 get_trained_sentence(df)
 ```

 We already evaluated the corpus by these EL methods which stored in folder "`/our_data`".
+For example, check one of these files: `our_data/subject_matching_trained_wat.txt`.
 All of these files are in *.csv format with the form:

 For type matching:
 ```sentence, total_score, current_rows, no_datatype_rows, no_qualifier_rows, sentence_score, sentence_length```